Ellisville, Missouri: History

-Ellisville was settled by Captain James Harvey Ferris of Kentucky before 1837.
-He brought slaves with him when he settled his property south of Manchester and west of Kiefer Creek Road, and it was here the house that became known as the "Ellis House" was constructed.
-The bricks used for construction of the house were handmade by the slaves; it was also called the "Brick Place" for this reason.
+Captain James Harvey Ferris of Kentucky settled Ellisville some time before 1837.
+He brought slaves with him when he settled his property south of Manchester and west of Kiefer Creek Road, where the house that became known as the "Ellis House" was constructed.
+The bricks used for its construction were handmade by the slaves, so it was also called the "Brick Place".

-Captain Ferris sold the house to Vespasian Ellis, a newspaper editor in St. Louis.
-The Old School Democrat, the Native American Bulletin, the Washington Temperance Paper, and The Native American were among Ellis' work.
+Captain Ferris sold the house to Vespasian Ellis, a newspaper editor and prominent Know-Nothing in St. Louis whose edited works include the Daily American Organ, the Old School Democrat, the Native American Bulletin, the Washington Temperance Paper, and the Native American.
 In 1842, Ellis became the United States consul to Venezuela.
 He ran several ads in the Native American Bulletin in an effort to sell his Ellisville farm.
 As a result, it was sold to William A. Hereford in 1842 or 1843.
 Hereford was a Virginian and is credited with the naming of Ellisville after his former post office in Ellisville, Virginia.
 Hereford opened the first post office here on May 2, 1843.
 Some believe that the Ellis House itself actually served as the post office for a time.
 All historical accounts of the area give the same history, but none state clearly whether the town was named for Vespasian Ellis or by William Hereford for his Virginia post office.

 Hereford sold to Samuel Wilson, and he sold to Major Clarkson of Kentucky for whom Clarkson Road is named.
 Major Clarkson sold to Captain Benjamin F. Hutchinson of Kentucky, a steamboat captain and the owner of at least three steamboats.
 Captain Hutchinson raised fine horses and planted extensive orchards, greatly improving the surrounding countryside.
 In 1868, Captain Hutchinson subdivided his farm into small lots.

 Adam Doering purchased the brick house and a considerable portion of the land.
 John Henry William Rasch purchased the house about 1896 from the Doerings.
 The Ellisville House stood until 1969 when it was razed.

+Ellisville was incorporated as a village in 1932 to create a public school district.
+On November 12, 1957, voters approved a proposition to become a 4th class city.